Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Adults are $13 and kids age 3-12 years is $6 entry, prices as of June 2016.
 Click here for open hours and cost of entry.

 For food, cakes and sweets or coffee, head to nearby Acland and Fitzroy Streets, with a variety of casual dining options to choose from.
+St Kilda offers plenty of fun family restaurants in Melbourne, with loads of opportunities to people watch.

 Cheap, cheerful and consistently tasty places to try include: Woodfrog Bakery for delicious pastries and meat pie, Dr Jekyll for breakfast and Mr Wolf for exceptional pizzas.